nextcloud/documentation/developer_manual/exapp_development/faq/DockerSocketProxy.rst

 you just need to tick the checkbox in AIO configuration interface to enable it.
 AppAPI automatically creates the default Deploy daemon configuration in Nextcloud AIO.

-See :ref:`nextcloud-in-docker-aio-all-in-one` for more details.
+See `Nextcloud in Docker AIO (all-in-one) <https://nextcloud.github.io/app_api/DeployConfigurations.html#nextcloud-in-docker-aio-all-in-one>`_ for more details.

 .. note::